|

 I DO THIS ?

-If you can't bring your set to us personally,
+If you can't bring your set to me personally,

-or don't want to use our transport service, or perhaps
+or don't want to use my transport service, then packing

-(the valves) which can easily become dislodged and smashed.
+can easily become dislodged and smashed.
+How then to

 Basically, the safest is advice is